 Hidden Heroines challenges the misconceptions and superstitions of women at sea, explores women’s place in war and highlights some colourful characters including Jane Austen’s sister-in-law, Fanny, and Zandra Bradley, the first female apprentice, whilst not forgetting those who continue to work at The Historic Dockyard Chatham to this day.

-Click on the tiles below to select specific areas of interest or scroll the full page to find out more.
+Click on the headlines below to select specific areas of interest.

 In April 1803, an urgent need to repair the flags of ships returning with the fleet, at the end of the French Revolutionary War (1793-1803), led the Navy Board to grant permission for the first women to be recruited to Chatham Dockyard’s workforce.